honzajavorek/fiobank/README.rst

 `Fio API documentation <http://www.fio.cz/docs/cz/API_Bankovnictvi.pdf>`__ (Section 8.2) states that a single token should be used only once per 30s.
-Otherwise a HTTP 409 Conflict will be returned and ``fiobank.ThrottlingError`` will be raised.
+Otherwise, an HTTP 409 Conflict will be returned and ``fiobank.ThrottlingError`` will be raised.

 Contributing